Sorry. We did not find anything.

 Hideyuki shares the same passion for the community.
 “My primary role is to connect people with books, but I also want to create opportunities for the people who use our service to interact with each other and make new connections.”

-Motivated by the strong feeling that “times like these require the power of books,” the Iwaki-Go resumed service in early May 2011, only about two months after the disaster.
-And in 2012, a section of the general library was repurposed to become the “Great East Japan Earthquake Iwaki City Reconstruction Library,” carrying a collection of books, maps, and images to ensure that the untold devastation is never forgotten.
+Motivated by the belief that “times like these require the power of books,” the Iwaki-Go resumed service in May 2011, just two months after the disaster.
+In 2012, a section of the general library was repurposed to become the “Great East Japan Earthquake Iwaki City Reconstruction Library.”
+The collection carries a collection of books, maps, and images to ensure that the untold devastation is never forgotten.